-High School students are not permitted in the Junior High area without administrative approval prior to entering for any reason.
-The same applies to the Junior High School students.
-They are not permitted into the High School area without administrative approval prior to entering for any reason.
-Students violating this policy may be referred to the office and the Consequences for Student Misbehavior may be considered.
+Sr. High School students should only enter the Junior High area for classroom/learning purposes (Mrs. Brieske's classroom and Nurse Peterson's office).
+Junior High School students are not permitted into the High School area unless traveling to a classroom for instruction.
+Students violating this policy may be referred to the office and the consequences for student misbehavior may be considered.